connexcs/docs/docs/setup/account-manager/commission.md

    2.3 **End Date**: Select a date you wish to stop the commission.

    2.4 **Commission**: Put a value (in %) you wish to provide your Account Manager.

+3. Click `Save` to save the commission information.